 - Ads: Which ads convert particularly well?
 Why might these ads convert well?
 Do other ads need to be adjusted?

 - Devices: Which devices work well?
 Does "desktop" perhaps convert better because visitors are more likely to fill out a lead form at their desk/workstation?
 Maybe smartphone traffic converts less well.
-Maybe the cost per conversion is lower on smartphones?
-If your target group is B2B, you can exclude mobile devices, for example.
+Maybe the cost per conversion is cheaper on smartphone?
+If you're targeting B2B, you can exclude mobile devices, for example.

-- Locations: For local companies in particular, it is important to know whether users in the immediate vicinity of the company's location convert better than those who are a little further away.
+- Locations: For local companies in particular, it is important to know whether users converts better in the immediate vicinity of the company location than those that are somewhat further away.
 You can then adjust your bids accordingly.

 - Target groups: Which target groups convert well?